Many people who practice yoga favor the Sattvic diet given its roots in Ayurveda, a medicinal system that originated in India over 5,000 years ago (

 The following foods can be eaten liberally on the Sattvic diet (

 - Land and sea vegetables: spinach, carrots, celery, potatoes, broccoli, kelp, lettuce, peas, cauliflower, etc.

 - Fruits and fruit juices: apples, bananas, papaya, mangos, cherries, melons, peaches, guava, fresh fruit juices, etc.

 - Sprouted grains: barley, amaranth, bulgur, barley, millet, quinoa, wild rice, etc.

-- Nuts, seeds, and coconut products: walnuts, pecans, Brazil nuts, pumpkin seeds, sunflower seeds, sesame seeds, unsweetened coconut, flax seeds, etc.
+- Nuts, seeds, and coconut products: walnuts, pecans, Brazil nuts, pumpkin seeds, sunflower seeds, sesame seeds, unsweetened coconut, flaxseed, etc.

 - Fats and oils: olive oil, sesame oil, red palm oil, flax oil, ghee, etc.

-- Dairy and nondairy products: high quality milk, yogurt, and cheese, such as pasture-raised products, almond milk, coconut milk, cashew milk, nut and seed-based cheeses
+- Dairy products and nondairy alternatives: high quality milk, yogurt, and cheese, such as pasture-raised products; almond milk; coconut milk; cashew milk; nut- and seed-based cheeses

 - Legumes and bean products: lentils, mung beans, chickpeas, bean sprouts, tofu, etc.

 - Beverages: water, fruit juice, noncaffeinated herbal tea

 - Sattvic spices and herbs: coriander, basil, nutmeg, cumin, fenugreek, turmeric, ginger, etc.

 - Sweeteners: honey and raw cane sugar or jaggery